-Eater Phoenix is a local news site based in Phoenix, Arizona, providing a local perspective on on restaurants and bars, dining and dining trends, food pop-ups and food trucks, and the business of food and drink throughout the Phoenix metro area and Arizona at large.
+Eater Phoenix is a local news site based in Phoenix, Arizona, providing a local perspective on restaurants and bars, dining and dining trends, food pop-ups and food trucks, and the business of food and drink throughout the Phoenix metro area and Arizona at large.
 It is part of the Eater network and under the Vox Media umbrella.
 Please read this guide thoroughly before sending in a pitch.

 What We’re Looking For

 At Eater Phoenix, we’re mainly focused on publishing travel-related pieces and local guides and maps.
 We’re always looking for insightful local pitches from reporters on a range of topics related to dining out in Phoenix and occasionally other metro areas such as Tucson.
 We are especially interested in working with those whose voices are often underrepresented in media and those with knowledge of particular food cultures that tend to be overlooked in local and national media landscape.
-With the onset of the novel coronavirus pandemic, Eater Phoenix pivoted its coverage to focus on a broad range of dining options including patio seating, carryout, and delivery.

 Eater Phoenix accepts pitches on the following:

 - Dining and drinking maps, guides, and food crawls related to neighborhoods, cities, and cuisines in the metro area and in cities around Arizona.
-During the pandemic, these stories will be focused primarily on outdoor dining, takeout, and delivery options with the level of service noted in each map point.

 Do’s and Don’ts

-The site does not accept pitches regarding recipes, food holidays, nor does it conduct restaurant reviews.
+The site does not accept pitches regarding recipes, or food holidays, nor does it conduct restaurant reviews.
 Please note that we’re currently assigning stories two months out.